Painful intelligence: What AI can tell us about human suffering: Mindfulness meditation as training from a new data set

-There are a number of techniques to make such observation easier by regulating the attention of the meditator.
+There are a number of techniques to make such observation easier, based on regulating the attention of the meditator.
 Basic meditation instructions typically start by recommending sitting in a comfortable posture and then provide one particular technique for attention regulation.
-A classical one is focusing on observing the breath, possibly reinforced by mentally counting the breaths.
+A very well-known technique is focusing the attention on observing the breath, possibly reinforced by mentally counting the breaths.
 (Alternatively, the focus might be a visual target, or a particular word or phrase that is mentally repeated.)
-Such observation of breathing should be seen as simply a technique whose goal is to enable better observation of the mental phenomena, and indeed simply counting breathing may sound like an absurd exercise if the actual purpose is not understood.
-The purpose is to facilitate observation of the mind by making it relatively empty; observing mental phenomena is very difficult if the mind is full of different kinds of thoughts and perceptions.
+Such observation of breathing should be seen as simply a technique whose goal is to enable better observation of the myriad mental phenomena, and indeed simply counting breathing may sound like an absurd exercise if the actual purpose is not understood.
+Such attention regulation facilitates the observation of mental phenomena by making the mind relatively empty; observing mental phenomena is very difficult if the mind is full of different kinds of thoughts and perceptions.
 Furthermore, emptying the mind has several direct benefits as well, in particular reduction of simulation as discussed below.

-The exact mechanisms of mindfulness meditation are far from being understood, but some of them can be understood by the framework presented in this book, as we will see next.\footnote{For previous proposals and reviews on the mechanisms of mindfulness, see e.g.\ \citep{holzel2011does,grabovac2011mechanisms,williams2008mindfulness,shapiro2006mechanisms,teasdale2011doesII,vago2012self,baer2003mindfulness,garland2014mindfulness,wielgosz2019mindfulness}.
-My account here is particularly computational, and emphasizes the learning of new attitudes which could be called philosophical, but crucially they are to be adopted in the neural networks as well.
-The emphasis is on understading uncontrollability, uncertainty, and unsatisfactoriness. }
+The exact mechanisms of mindfulness meditation are far from being understood, but some of them can be understood by the framework presented in this book, as we will see next.\footnote{For previous proposals and reviews on the mechanisms of mindfulness, see e.g.\ \citep{holzel2011does,grabovac2011mechanisms,williams2008mindfulness,shapiro2006mechanisms,teasdale2011doesII,vago2012self,baer2003mindfulness,garland2014mindfulness,gerritsen2018breath,wielgosz2019mindfulness,brandmeyer2021meditation}.
+My account here is particularly computational.
+Initially, it emphasizes the learning of new attitudes that could be called philosophical, but later in the text, other goals will be considered as well. }